rsbbrs/RenEngine/README.md

     until a collision is no longer detected.
   - Resume the simulation.

+The resource manager simply establishes the paths of objects so that the engine can locate them in the assets folder.
+The path is `.\\assets\\relativePath`

+The script manager uses the sol library to integrate Lua scripts into C++.
+The startup function exposes all necessary C++ functions and structures to the Lua system so that they can be used in the scripts.
+An unordered map is used to store scripts; the key is a name and the value is the corresponding Lua script.

+The entity component system is a vector of unordered maps that each store an object's components.
+Upon creation, each object is assigned a unique entity ID that is used as the key into the component maps.
+Components are structs that contain information necessary for the execution of the object within the engine.
+When a component is attached to an object, the system searches the vector for the correct component map, then using the object's entity ID, adds the new component into the map.
+This way, objects can have components attached to them without the need to create complex inheritance hierachies.
+The components used in the engine are:
+- Position, rotation and scale for drawing objects on screen.
+- RigidBody for the physics simulation.
+- Health for objects that will have a certain number of hit points before being destroyed.
+- Script and sprite to store the names of each.
+This way, we can associate scripts and sprites to an object, and access them from their respective maps in the system.

+The GUI manager is an optional manager that displays object information and allows developers to change certain components directly.
+It implements an immediate mode GUI to easily access an object's components without complex GUI code.

 ## Starting the Engine
 First, create a file named `main.cpp`, this will contain